zowe/docs-site/docs/user-guide/k8s-config.md

    * `JAVA_HOME` and `NODE_HOME` are not usually needed if you are using Zowe base images.
    * `ROOT_DIR` must be set to `/home/zowe/runtime`.
    * `KEYSTORE_DIRECTORY` must be set to `/home/zowe/keystore`.
-   * `ZWE_EXTERNAL_HOSTS` is suggested to define as a list domains you are using to access your Kubernetes cluster.
+   * `ZWE_EXTERNAL_HOSTS` is suggested to define as a list of domains you are using to access your Kubernetes cluster.
    * `ZOWE_EXTERNAL_HOST=$(echo "${ZWE_EXTERNAL_HOSTS}" | awk -F, '{print $1}' | tr -d '[[:space:]]')` is needed to define after `ZWE_EXTERNAL_HOSTS`.
 It's the primary external domain.
    * `ZWE_EXTERNAL_PORT` (or `zowe.externalPort` if you are using `zowe.yaml`) must be the port you expose to end-user.
 This value is optional if it's same as default `GATEWAY_PORT` `7554`.
 With default settings,
      * if you choose `LoadBalancer` `gateway-service`, this value is optional, or set to `7554`,